storj/docs/app/(docs)/dcs/pricing/object-mount/page.md

 **Pro ($29/license/month)** For teams that need more than 2 licenses.
 Each paid license includes 500 GB of Storj Object Storage as a billing credit.
 Works with Storj Object Storage only.
 Egress charges of $7/TB still apply.
 Please reference [Storj Object Storage pricing for per TB costs](docId:1ea1de87-5e14-402b-afb7-15d83c135563).
 Additionally, Storj charges a $50 minimum storage fee.
 You must maintain at least $50 in storage costs per month in order to access your free 500 GB of storage.

 **Any Cloud ($39/license/month)** Use Object Mount with any S3-compatible storage provider, including AWS, GCP, Backblaze, and others.
 Includes a 30-day trial for customers who want to bring their own storage.
-After the trial, users convert at $39/license or migrate their storage to Storj Object Storage to access **Pro** pricing at $29/license and have a free 500 GB credits per additional license.
+After the trial, users convert at $39/license or migrate their storage to Storj Object Storage to access **Pro** pricing at $29/license and have a free 500 GB credits per paid license.

 #### **Free 500 GB Storj Object Storage credits**